Abaco-Systems/axis-takyon/README.md

 The server side of the TCP connection.
 The IP address must be the same as the client side (`-remoteIP` side).
 - `-localIP Any`
 The server side of the TCP connection.
 This allows the connection to occur on any IP interface that is listening on the specified port number.
 Since the client side must specify an IP address, this inherently defines the IP interface that will be used on the server side.
 Be careful to avoid multiple interfaces using the same port number.
+- `-reuse`
+In the case where a socket connection is shut down and then reused, it may not be usable immediatlely due to a socket timed wait state.
+If this occurs, then use this flag to allow the socket address to be reused.
+### Connectionless Specifications (one sided)
+These are one sided connections where only one side needs to be created to allow for unreliable UDP (user datagram protocol) transfers.
+Typically good for live-streaming services and IO devices where it's OK to periodically drop data.
+- Inter-process & inter-processor
+`SocketDatagram -unicastSend -remoteIP <IP> -port <port>` `SocketDatagram -unicastRecv -localIP <IP> -port <port> [-reuse]` `SocketDatagram -multicastSend -localIP <IP> -group <IP> -port <port> [-disable_loopback] [-TTL <n>]` `SocketDatagram -multicastRecv -localIP <IP> -group <IP> -port <port> [-reuse]`
+### Connectionless Parameter Descriptions
+- `-remoteIP <IP>`
+The sender side of a UDP connection.
+The IP address must be where the datagrams will be sent to.
+- `-localIP <IP>`
+The IP addr of the local interface of the UDP connection.
+If this is a unicast, then the IP address can be 'Any' which will listend for activity on any interface for the specified port number.
+- `-group <IP>`
+The multicast group to join.
+The IP address must be in the range 224.0.0.0 through 239.255.255.255.
+Some are reserved so make sure to use an unused address.
+- `-port <port>`
+Use a valid port number not being blocked by a firewall and not used by another service.
+This must be the same on both endpoints.
+- `-reuse`
+In the case where a socket connection is shut down and then reused, it may not be usable immediatlely due to a socket timed wait state.
+If this occurs, then use this flag to allow the socket address to be reused.
+- `-disable_loopback`
+By default, a multicast sender will also transfer the datagram to itself.
+Use this flag to stop this.
+- `-TTL <n>`
+This defines how far down the network the multicast datagram will be sent:
+0:   Restricted to the same host
+1:   Restricted to the same subnet (this is the default value if the -TTL flag is not specified)
+32:  Restricted to the same site
+64:  Restricted to the same region
+128: Restricted to the same continent
+255: Unrestricted in scope
 ## Application Header Files
 These will be needed by Takyon applications:
 - Core APIs: `Takyon/API/inc/takyon.h`